jlikhuva/blog/README.md

 Hello!
 I am scientist working in NYC.

 Below, you'll find a random collection of notes that I made over the course of my study and work.
-Although most of the notes are about core ideas in computer science (Data Structures & Algorithms, Reinforcement Learning, and Computational Geometry), a few are about ideas from Molecular Biology and Investment Science.
+Although most of the notes are about core ideas in computer science (Data Structures & Algorithms, Reinforcement Learning, and Computational Geometry), a few are about ideas from Molecular Biology and Bioinformatics.
 I wrote the notes in order to _deeply_ understand the foundational ideas in these areas of knowledge.
 I am distilling them here for future reference.
 If you find any errors, feel free to open a PR with the intended fix.

 If it isn't obvious by now, this blog format was inspired by [Frank McSherry's awesome blog](https://github.com/frankmcsherry/blog)